![]() |

 Cut sweet peppers into julienne strips.
 You should have

 about 2 cups.
 Mince hot chili peppers.
-Grind cumin seeds with mortar and pestle.
+Grind cumin seeds with a mortar and pestle.

 In 2 quart saucepan, sauté onion in olive oil till golden